CryptechTest/minetest_doc_items/API.md

 * `_doc_items_create_entry`: Whether to create an entry for this item (default: `true`)
 * `_doc_items_entry_name`: The title of the entry.
 By default, this is the same as the `description` field of the item.
 This field is required if the `description` is empty
-* `_doc_items_durability`: Two meanings:
+* `_doc_items_durability`: This field is for describing how long a tool can be used before it breaks.
+Choose one data type:
-   * It it is a `number`: Number of uses for a tool before it breaks, use this is the use count is fixed.
+   * It it is a `number`: Fixed number of uses before it breaks
    * If it is a `string`: Free-form text which explains how the durability works.
-Try to keep it short.
+Try to keep it short and only use it if the other types won't work

 A full explanation of these fields is provided below.